BRUJERIA BLACK MAGIC

 Brujeria Black Magic

 Brujeria is a Spanish word meaning black magic.
-According to Free Dictionary by Farlex, brujeria or black magic is, “a form of sorcery, or the magical manipulation of nature for self-aggrandizement, or for the benefit or harm of a client.
+Brujeria/ Black Magic, according to Free Dictionary by Farlex, is, “a form of sorcery, or the magical manipulation of nature for self-aggrandizement, or for the benefit or harm of a client.
 This manipulation often involves the use of spirit-helpers, or familiars.”

 You should not be surprised that such evil exists.
 It is part of nature.
 “The universe is under the dominion of two opposing principles one of which is good and the other evil.”
 Evil is necessary in order to compare it and fully understand the concept of good.

 From the beginning of time, man has been obsessed with black magic and sorcery.
 Joan of Arc was falsely accused of being a sorceress, while, Jesus was accused of using sorcery to heal the sick.
 Now, in the twenty-first century, the topic remains popular.
 I did not realize the impact it had on individuals until I began receiving e-mails from people claiming to be the victims of black magic or brujeria.